 Understanding wake windows transforms nap scheduling from guesswork into a system.
 Before wake windows became widely discussed among sleep specialists, many parents unknowingly kept babies awake too long (causing overtiredness and difficult settling) or put them down too soon (resulting in short catnaps and early morning waking).
 Wake windows give you a framework to work from.

-Wake windows also help explain why schedules that worked last week may suddenly stop working — as babies develop, their wake windows lengthen.
+Wake windows also help explain why schedules that worked last week may suddenly stop working.
+One of the most common wake-window problems: early morning waking.
+If your baby is up at 5am and won't go back to sleep, the fix is almost always a wake-window or last-nap-timing issue — see the early morning waking guide for the full breakdown. — as babies develop, their wake windows lengthen.
 A schedule built for a 3-month-old becomes inappropriate by 4 months.
 Tracking wake windows rather than fixed clock times allows your schedule to evolve organically with your baby's development.

 Importantly, the last wake window of the day — the one before bedtime — is typically the longest of all wake windows.
 This is because nighttime sleep requires the most adenosine build-up, and a shorter pre-bedtime wake window is associated with early morning waking and bedtime resistance.
 Many parents are surprised to discover that pushing bedtime slightly later (with a longer final wake window) results in a baby who falls asleep faster and sleeps later in the morning.